 By popular demand, the next course in Bute Park will be Can You Write for Children?
-Over six Sundays we will look at the basics of plot, character and voice in writing both picture book texts and stories for older children.
+Over six Sundays we will look at the basics of plot, character and voice in writing stories for children of all ages.
 The price will be £95 (£85 if you’ve previously taken a course), with concessions for the unwaged.
 As always the course will be suitable for adults of any experience, and if you are beset by doubts about putting pen to paper, fear not!
 Just give me a ring on 07599 203480 to discuss the course, or email me.
 Early booking is advised.

 Besides teaching creative writing at Bute Park I do occasionally write books (60 at the last count) and for this reason will be appearing this Saturday (8 Oct) as part of the Firefly Day at Waterstones Cardiff.
 I’ll be reading from my latest children’s story Thimble Monkey Superstar, answering questions and maybe making up some stories with whoever happens to be there.

 The event starts at 11am and I’ll be doing my bit between 12 and 12.30.
 As I write for all ages I’ll be pleased to see children, teens or adults, but only of the human variety.
 I’ll be happy to chat about my creative writing courses afterwards (nb it is still possible to join Writing Short Stories – see above).

 For more on those 60 books, see www.jonblake.co.uk.

 The next course at Bute Park will be Writing Short Stories, running from Sunday 25 Sept to 30 October.
 Classes will be from 1.30 to 3pm each week.
 The course will be suitable for people of any experience and the cost will be £95 (£85 for those who’ve been on a previous course).
 If there is room I’ll also take people who are unwaged at a concessionary rate – just contact me about this or if you have any other enquiries.